 The Rev. SID L. MOHN, D. Min.
 (1993): He was the first openly gay individual ordained in the Illinois Conference of the United Church of Christ.
 As president of Heartland Alliance for Human Needs & Human Rights, he continues to be a prominent leader in Chicago's nonprofit social service community, having major impact on policies and services to meet the needs of immigrants, refugees, homeless, youth, and persons living with HIV and AIDS.
+He will retire in 2015.

 DAVID MOORE, D.O.
-(2007): See DAVID BLATT, M.D., and DAVID MOORE, D.Q.
+(2007): See DAVID BLATT, M.D., and DAVID MOORE, D.O.